zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    only be called by file analyzer authors but is *not required*.

-   :tag: Tag for the file analyzer.
+   :param tag: Tag for the file analyzer.

-   :callback: Function to execute when the given file analyzer is being added.
+   :param callback: Function to execute when the given file analyzer is being added.

 .. zeek:id:: Files::register_for_mime_type
    :source-code: base/frameworks/files/main.zeek 473 488